-With many online retailers looking to adopt headless approach, there is a surprising lack of end-to-end analysis of its impact on day-to-day operations.
-Reading through articles from the first few pages of Google results on this topic, I see numerous examples of headless commerce benefits, but a very few (or almost zero) mentions of challenges to consider when implementing this type of architecture.
+With many online retailers looking to adopt a headless approach, there is a surprising lack of end-to-end analysis of its impact on day-to-day operations.
+Reading through articles from the first few pages of Google results on this topic, I see numerous examples of headless commerce benefits but very few (or almost zero) mentions of challenges to consider when implementing this type of architecture.

 Benefits of Headless Commerce

 The main reason companies like Amazon, Netflix, Net-a-Porter, Best Buy and many others have chosen to invest in headless architecture is the beautiful and consistent user experience it helps them to deliver.
 A continuous growth of customer expectations made UX a clear focus for retailers in 2017, with 43% of them listing delivery of a seamless customer brand experience among the top three priorities, according to Boston Retail Group).
 Furthermore, retailers are now required to do more than just meet current customer expectations; they need to anticipate what those customers might want tomorrow, next month, or even next year.
 In fact, 50% of consumers are likely to switch brands if a company doesn’t anticipate their needs (NRF’s 2018 Retail Trends Report).
 Headless commerce’s rich capabilities can help retailers gain a competitive advantage through delivering a superior UX regardless of UI or geographic location while also enjoying many other benefits of this approach.